The holidays are here!

 Everyone has a different reaction; some are thrilled, some go into hiding and some of us break out into a full blown panic attack.
 Wherever you fall on the holiday spectrum, there are ways to manage holiday stress and come through unscathed and maybe, dare I say, even enjoy the season.

-Take some time for self-care, consider the season ahead, and find a few things you can implement from the list below to help you manage any stress you experience during the holidays.
+Take some time for self-care and find a few things you can implement from the list below to help you manage any stress you experience during the holidays.

 Find a way to make it your own.